yol/ethernet_mac/README.md

 The user interface is comprised of two FIFOs with a 8-bit data bus for packet transmission and reception, respectively.

 This page is a short overview of the features and usage of the MAC.
-More information on the design and implementation can be found in the design document at *(not yet published)*.
+More information on the design and implementation can be found in the design document at https://github.com/pkerling/ethernet_mac_doc/raw/master/Thesis.pdf.

 Features
 -------